hiroaki404/gentrans/README.md

 1. **Command-line flags** (highest priority)
 2. **Environment variables**
+3. **Default values** (lowest priority)

-This means that any setting provided as a command-line flag will override the corresponding environment variable.
+This means that any setting provided as a command-line flag will override the corresponding environment variable, which in turn overrides the default value.

-If the provider or model is not specified, the following default values will be used:
+If no configuration is specified, the following default values will be used:

 - **Default Target Language**: `English`
 - **Default Provider**: `openai`